-Application-aware storage allows storage managers to better utilize commodity disks for low-priority applications, while still getting the best possible performance, capacity and reliability for mission critical applications.
-Application awareness can be particularly useful for boosting performance in storage-intensive tasks such as archiving, backups, disaster recovery, replication, data modeling, and index/search.
+Application-aware storage enables storage administrators to better utilize commodity disks for low-priority applications, while still getting the best possible performance, capacity and reliability for mission-critical applications.
+Application awareness can be particularly useful for boosting the performance of storage-intensive tasks such as archiving, backups, disaster recovery, replication, data modeling and index/search.

 Application-aware storage puts a hypervisor on top of a conventional storage array.
 IT administrators can deploy the hypervisor on their current storage arrays using OpenStack tools or software, such as Nutanix's Xtreme Computing Platform.
 Organizations can also buy storage subsystems that come with hypervisor integration, such as Tintri's VMstore or Nutanix's NX family of hardware platforms.

 Server virtualization helps organizations make more efficient use of their hardware.
 But virtualization also takes a stable, predictable piece of hardware and makes it unpredictable.
 A virtual server can host many virtual machines (VMs) that each support different applications simultaneously, so the once-static data center becomes significantly more dynamic.

 As server virtualization gained popularity, storage vendors added scripts and plug-ins to improve a storage array's ability to allocate storage to VMs.
 Then, to enable virtual infrastructure to take advantage of storage features -- including cloning, replication and snapshots -- hypervisor vendors added storage protocols and extensions.